Brian Hastings (poker player): Poker After Dark

 Hastings appears in Season 7, Week 5 of Poker After Dark.
 It is the first Pot Limit Omaha Cash session in the show's history.
 The group also includes Phil Ivey, Tom Dwan, Phil Galfond, and Patrik Antonius, who Hastings regularly plays against online.

 Live Play

 With restrictions placed against online play in the United States, Hastings moved to live poker.
 In August 2011, Brian Hastings completed a transition to live tournament play by winning the $2,200 buy-in WPT Regional Summer Splash Event #12, earning $213,877 for his win.
 Nearly 400 people played in the tournament.
 Hastings outlasted Griffin Malatino in the Heads Up Play, Malantino taking home $117,300 as the second place player.
 HendonMob.com reported that Hastings had over $960,000 in live tournament earnings, and was considering relocating to Canada to return to online play.

 World Series of Poker

 Brian Hastings defeated Jason Mo in the final match of the $10,000 Heads-Up No-Limit Hold'em event at the 2012 World Series of Poker to win his first bracelet.
 He won his second bracelet in 2015 in the $10,000 Seven Card Stud Championship.
+Later that same World Series, he won his third bracelet in the $1,500 Ten-Game Mix Event.
+He won his fourth bracelet in a 2018 $3,000 H.O.R.S.E. event.
+In 2021, he won his fifth bracelet in the $10,000 Seven Card Stud Hi-Lo 8 or Better Championship event.
+In the 2022 WSOP, he won his sixth bracelet in the $10,000 Limit 2-7 Lowball Triple Draw Championship event.